DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

 bazel build //tensorflow:tensorflow_framework
 ```

-After around 1~2 hours (depends on your hardware), you will get these three shared library objects in `tensorflow/bazel-bin/tensorflow`.
+After around 1~2 hours (depending on your hardware), you will get these three shared library objects in `tensorflow/bazel-bin/tensorflow`.

 ### Build python `.whl` binary